-But Apple has been due to launch its own charging mat called AirPower for over a year now.
 We thought we might get it in early 2018 and then at the September iPhone XS launch, but it never happened.
 There was also nothing about it at the October launch of the iPad Pro, Mac Mini and MacBook Air.

-Apple's AirPower is a wireless charging mat that is plugged into the wall but transfers electrical charge into compatible devices through contact alone.
-You just place your devices on it and they will charge without any wire and with minimal fuss.
+Apple's AirPower is a wireless charging mat.
+It plugs into the wall but transfers electrical charge into compatible devices through contact alone.
+You just place your devices on it and they will charge without a wire and with minimal fuss.

 Apple AirPower price and release date